agateblue/fabpress/README.rst

 Limitations
 ===========

-- for some reasons, when mirroring a Wordpress installation for the first time, you'll have to manually save the permalinks from the admin, in order to load Custom Posts Types permalinks.
+- For some reasons, when mirroring a Wordpress installation for the first time, you'll have to manually save the permalinks from the admin, in order to load Custom Posts Types permalinks.
 Else, accessing a CPT detail page would raise a 404.
-- Will only download Themes and Plugins available on wordpress.org
+- Will only download Themes and Plugins that are available on wordpress.org.

 Contribute
 ==========